-neqn

-$$[-dxy] [-fn]$$

-[file] ...

-checkeq [file] ...
+'''

+neqn[-dxy][-fn][file]...

+checkeq[file]...

+'''

-Negn is an nroff(CT) preprocessor for formatting mathematics on terminals and for printers; eqn(CT) is its counterpart for typesetting with troff(CT).
-Usage is almost always:
+neqn is an nroff preprocessor for formatting mathematics on terminals and printers; eqn is its counterpart for typesetting with troff.
+Its form is usually:

+'''

 negn file ... | nroff

+'''

 If no files are specified, these programs read from the standard input.
-A line beginning with EQ marks the start of an equation; the end of an equation is marked by a line beginning with .EN.
-Neither of these lines is altered, so they may be defined in macro packages to get centering, numbering, etc. It is also possible to set two characters as "delimiters"; subsequent text between delimiters is also treated as neqn input.
-Delimiters may be set to characters x and ywith the command-line argument - dxy or (more commonly) with "delim xy" between .EQ and .EN.
+A line beginning with .EQ marks the start of an equation; the end of an equation is marked by a line beginning with .EN.
+These lines are not altered, so they may be defined in macro packages to get centering, numbering, etc. It is also possible to set two characters as delimiters; subsequent text between delimiters is also treated as nean input.
+Delimiters may be set to characters x and y with the command line argument -dxy or (more commonly) with delim xy between .EQ and .EN.
 The left and right delimiters may be identical.
-Delimiters are turned off by 'delim off'.
+Delimiters are turned off by delim off.
 All text that is neither between delimiters nor between .EQ and .EN is passed through untouched.
-Fonts can be changed globally in a document with gfont n, or with the command-line argument - fn.
+Fonts can be changed globally in a document with gfont n, or with the command line argument -fn.

-The program checkeq reports missing or unbalanced delimiters and .EQ/.EN pairs.
+The program checked reports missing or unbalanced delimiters and .EQ/.EN pairs.

-Tokens within neqn are separated by spaces, tabs, newlines, braces, double quotation marks, tildes or carets.
-Braces $\{\}$ are used for grouping; generally speaking, anywhere a single character like x could appear, a complicated construction enclosed in braces may be used instead.
-Tilde ($^{-}$) represents a full space in the output, caret ($^{-}$) half as much.
+Tokens within neqn are separated by spaces, tabs, newlines, braces, double quotation marks, tildes, or carets.
+Braces are used for grouping; generally speaking, anywhere a single character like an x could appear, a complicated construction enclosed in braces may be used instead.
+Tilde (~) represents a full space in the output, caret (^) half as much.

-eqn(CT), checkeq(CT), troff(CT), tbl(CT)
+eqn, checkeq, troff, tbl

-To embolden digits, parentheses, etc., it is necessary to quote them, as in 'bold ''12.3'''.
+To embolden digits, parentheses, etc., it is necessary to surround them by double quotation marks, as in bold "12.3".